 Proper Turkish coffee is served in small, squat cups and topped with a thick, dark brown foam.
 You’ll notice some locals will turn their cup upside down on its saucer after they’ve finished their drinks.
 It’s thought that you can have your fortune read in the patterns of the dried grounds that run down the sides.
 It’s an old tradition that’s carried on by grandmothers around the city.

-One of the best hotels in the area, in my opinion, is the House Hotel Karaköy.
+One of the best hotels in the area, in my opinion, is The Bank Hotel Istanbul.
 The thoroughly modern and stylish interior gracefully compliments the beautifully restored 19th-century Ottoman exterior, an elegant limestone façade that wouldn’t look out of place in Paris or London.
 Its perch on a hill means that it can offer some excellent views of the Old City and it’s convenient for exploring Sultanahmet.